 - heights of fences.

-In residential, commercial and rural lots, however, the City has no jurisdiction on the Dividing Fences Act 1961 (WA).
+In residential, commercial and rural lots, however, we have no jurisdiction on the Dividing Fences Act 1961 (WA).

 The State Government Department of Commerce provides advice on: